microsoft/MixedRealityToolkit-Unity/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
 name: "\U0001F195 Feature Request"
 about: Suggest an idea for this project.
-Please label your issue with HoloToolkit or MRTK vNext, depending on which project this affects.
 ---

+**Does this affect the legacy HoloToolkit (master) or the Mixed Reality Toolkit (mrtk_release)?**
+HoloToolkit | Mixed Reality Toolkit

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]